Updated through April 6, 2019

-Francis has earned five caps all-time for Costa Rica, with his first coming in the Group Stage of the 2013 Copa Centroamericana in the 2-0 win against Nicaragua on January 20, 2013 en route to Costa Rica’s seventh title, which launched the national side to the 2013 CONCACAF Gold Cup.
+Francis has earned seven caps all-time for Costa Rica, with his first coming in the Group Stage of the 2013 Copa Centroamericana in the 2-0 win against Nicaragua on January 20, 2013 en route to Costa Rica’s seventh title, which launched the national side to the 2013 CONCACAF Gold Cup.
 Francis was named to Costa Rica's final 23-man roster ahead of the 2014 FIFA World Cup, but did not make an appearance in any of the Ticos' five matches at the tournament.
-He was named to the Ticos' squad for their friendly in Uruguay on November 13, 2014, but did not make an appearance.

 Francis is married to his wife, Stephanie Gonzales Dávila, whom he married before joining the Black & Gold.
 He has a son.
 In his spare time, he enjoys listening to reggae music, especially the hits of the Jamaican American reggae artist Tarrus Riley.
 His favorite movie is “Tet” and his favorite food is lasagna.
 Francis enjoys traveling to the Costa Rican beaches and had always wanted to travel to New York City before coming to Crew SC.
 Outside of MLS, he supports Barcelona and idolizes Ronaldinho.
 His role model is Nelson Mandela.
 Francis lists making Costa Rica's 2014 World Cup squad as his favorite soccer memory.
 He is fluent in Spanish and is learning English here in the U.S.

 Name: Waylon Francis